mostypc123/XediX/CONTRIBUTING.md

 ## Frequently Asked Questions

 ### Where is the source code?
 You can find the source code in the `src/` folder.
+It also contains a README to know what are which files for.

 ### Can I use AI to help me write code?
 Yes, but ensure that: